Aliases for KAT7 Gene

 GeneCards Summary for KAT7 Gene

 KAT7 (Lysine Acetyltransferase 7) is a Protein Coding gene.
+Diseases associated with KAT7 include Hemangioma Of Spleen and Ovarian Endodermal Sinus Tumor.
 Among its related pathways are Chromatin organization and Androgen receptor signaling pathway.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transferase activity, transferring acyl groups other than amino-acyl groups.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and transferase activity, transferring acyl groups other than amino-acyl groups.
 An important paralog of this gene is KAT6B.